U.S. Route 25 in South Carolina: History

-Established in 1928 as an original U.S. Highway, it was assigned to the entirety of South Carolina Highway 21 (SC 21), which was removed the same year.
+Established in 1928 as an original U.S. Highway, it was assigned to the entirety of South Carolina Highway 21 (SC 21; a northern continuation of Georgia State Route 21 (SR 21) from Georgia), which was removed the same year.
 Traveling closely as it does today, it went from North Augusta to Travelers Rest, connecting the cities and towns of Edgefield, Greenwood, Ware Shoals, and Greenville.

 In 1937, US 25 was rerouted in Greenville, moving onto College Avenue from Main Street to Buncombe Street.
 By 1961, US 25 was moved onto a new bypass east of North Augusta, leaving US 25 Business (US 25 Bus.).
 In 1963, Ware Shoals was bypassed east, leaving another US 25 Bus.
 In 1964, US 25 was rerouted onto new primary routing east of Travelers Rest, leaving Main Street to US 276 and Poinsett Highway downgraded to secondary (today now an unsigned US 25 Connector).

 By 1969, US 25 was rerouted onto a western bypass of Greenville, replacing SC 250; the old alignment was replaced by US 25 Bus.
 Also in the same year, US 25 was given its current eastern bypass around Greenwood, leaving US 25 Bus. along its old alignment along Main and Montague Streets.
 In 1973, US 25 was rerouted in northern Greenville County onto new modern ascent along the Saluda Mountains; the old route was downgraded to secondary (Old Highway 25/S-23-969).

 South Carolina Highway 21

-South Carolina Highway 21 (SC 21) was an original state highway that was established on a path from the Georgia state line at North Augusta to the North Carolina state line at Caesars Head State Park, northwest of Cleveland.
+South Carolina Highway 21 (SC 21) was an original state highway that was established on a path as a northern continuation of Georgia State Route 21 (SR 21) from the Georgia state line at North Augusta to the North Carolina state line at Caesars Head State Park, northwest of Cleveland.

 In about 1925, the portion north of Travelers Rest was shifted to the east, replacing the path of SC 29, with its northern terminus at the North Carolina state line at a point north-northeast of Cleveland.
 Its former path became SC 211 and is now part of US 276.

 By the end of 1926, the path of the highway between Edgefield and Kirksey was rerouted, replacing part of SC 43.

 In 1928, SC 21 was decommissioned, with its path replaced by US 25.
+SR 21 continued along US 25 in Georgia until 1981, when it was truncated to Millen, Georgia.